 The food cooperatives and food pantries welcome volunteers of all ages.
 Volunteers bag groceries for distribution, and stock the shelves with donated goods.
 Call the location you want to help to see what current opportunities are available.
 Volunteers must apply and be interviewed prior to begin work.

 - Make a donation of food.
 Each location has the ability to store perishable and non-perishable food items.
 When your supermarket is having a “Buy one, get one free” sale, donate that free item to Catholic Charities.
 Please call ahead to make arrangements if you plan to donate perishable items such as produce or frozen meat.

 - Organize a food drive.
 Ask your family, neighbors, church, or civic group to donate nonperishable and shelf-stable food items.

 - Canned goods like spaghetti, tuna, salmon, beef stew, corned beef hash, beans, soups, vegetables and fruit

-- Boxes of pasta, macaroni and cheese, crackers, cereal, oatmeal, and pancake mix
+- Boxes of pasta, macaroni and cheese, rice, mashed potatoes, crackers, cereal, oatmeal, and pancake mix

 - Jars of peanut butter and jelly